 Owners can also give out access codes to friends and family, so they don't have to have a physical key to open the door.
 You'll also be able to monitor the unlock history, to see if something strange has been going on with your door.
 Something we appreciate about this lock is the physical keypad disablement button.
 Simply slide it to the off position to prevent anyone from using the keypad.
 If you're the kind of person that prefers to keep your front door locked at all times, then you'll appreciate the auto-locking feature.
 Set it to lock anywhere between 5 seconds and 5 minutes after opening the door.
 Just be aware that the deadbolt will lock regardless of whether or not the door is open.
 It comes in two colors so you'll be able to choose the look you like best for your home.

 - Auto-lock turns on whether door is open or shut

 Best Nest Lock: Google Nest x Yale Lock

-Worried about security?
-If someone starts messing with your lock you'll get a notification on your phone letting you know that something is going on.
-On top of that, if you have the Nest Secure alarm system you can connect it to this lock, making it so that whenever you unlock the lock it disarms the alarm.
+Are you worried about security?
+If someone starts messing with your lock, you'll get a notification on your phone letting you know that something is going on.
+On top of that, if you have the Nest Secure alarm system, you can connect it to this lock, making it so that whenever you unlock the lock, it disarms the alarm.
 This keeps your home secure without making it inconvenient for you.
 You'll find that this lock comes in three different colors so you can find a look that fits your door: Oil-Rubbed Bronze, Satin Nickel, and Polished Brass.